-Ms Oliver advised the purpose of the report is to confirm the direction determined for the third year of the Long Term Plan 2018-2028.
+Miss Subritzky advised that the purpose of the report was to confirm the direction determined for the third year of the 2018-2028 Long Term Plan.

-The Board considered the information in the report and made several changes which are reflected in the resolutions below.
+The Board considered the information in the report and made no changes to it.